 Horse diet and feeding method is paramount to the health and wellbeing of your horse.
-In Australia, to achieve nutritional electrolyte balance for horses, extra supplementation of magnesium chloride salt is recommended.
+In Australia, to achieve nutritional electrolyte balance for horses, extra supplementation of magnesium recommended, as stress causes excessive loss of magnesium, and soils which grow feeds are often magnesium deficient.
 Horse therapists and nutritionists can also help you to examine other parts of the diet which may need adjustments.
 For example, there may be too much calcium or grain in the diet, or not enough fats.
 If a horse has acidosis they may need treatment with a toxin-binder and sodium bicarbonate in order to assist pH and gut healing.

-Horse health practitioners, podiotherapists and hoof trimmers recommend Elektra Magnesium Chloride Flakes supplement in horse feeds to balance diet and address magnesium deficiency symptoms.
-Extra magnesium supports all of the body’s systems because of its role in energy metabolism and enzyme activity.
-It’s a great co-factor for a host of other nutrients including iron, zinc and vitamin B, and it controls the way calcium is used.
-Magnesium helps everything come together with better balance.
+Horse health practitioners, podiotherapists and hoof trimmers recommend Elektra Magnesium Chloride Flakes supplement in horse feeds to balance diet and address magnesium deficiency symptoms because our magnesium chloride salt flakes are certified food grade, and independently lab-tested in Australia to 10ppb, with no mercury nor lead detected.
+Magnesium supports all of the body’s systems because of its role in energy metabolism and enzyme activity.
+It’s an important co-factor for a host of other nutrients, enhancing their performance, and include iron, zinc and vitamin B.

 Magnesium helps horses with: